 Before undergoing lip lift surgery, recommendations such as the following should be adhered to:

-- Refrain from eating and drinking a minimum of six hours prior to surgery
+- Refrain from eating and drinking a minimum of six hours before surgery

-- Do not smoke for four weeks prior to your lip lift, and four weeks afterward, because smoking can have a negative effect upon skin healing due to decreasing blood flow
+- Do not smoke for four weeks before your lip lift, and four weeks afterward, because smoking can harm skin healing due to decreasing blood flow

-- Refrain from drinking alcohol 48 hours prior to the surgery, since it can have a negative impact on anesthesia
+- Refrain from drinking alcohol 48 hours before the surgery, since it can affect the anesthesia

-- Do not ingest aspirin or medications that act as blood thinners for 14 days prior to surgery
+- Do not ingest aspirin or medications that act as blood thinners for 14 days before surgery

 - Spend the day after your surgery resting and remaining quiet, not resuming your normal activities until 24 hours post-surgery